Shadrock/online-python-course/Web-scraping-tutorials/web-scraping-multiple-pages.md

 [] == example.select(".star-rating.Five")
 ```

-Now that we know how to check our rating.
-Let's figure out how to grab a title.
+Now that we know how to check our rating, let's figure out how to grab a title.
 Inspecting our example, we see a `title` tag which is held within a `<a href>` tag.
 Let's run the following code:
 ```Python
 example.select('a')
 ```